 We’re only just beginning to explore what Android can bring to the medical device space.
 Given the previously mentioned advantages of the platform, it’s not hard to see why Android is becoming increasingly popular for embedded systems.
 This is an industry sorely in need of a technical boost, and if the past is any indicator, continuing down the path of a different proprietary system per device can’t be an option.
 By migrating to a general computing platform based in mobility, like Android, vital medical applications can obtain the advanced technical capabilities we’ve come to take for granted in our day to day lives.

 Hughes Systique has years of experience in embedded Android.
-Experience that allows us to develop specialized Android Kernels custom tailored to the target hardware, improving boot time and stability for mission critical applications.
+The experience that allows us to develop specialized Android Kernels custom-tailored to the target hardware, improving boot time and stability for mission-critical applications.

 (Do you find this article interesting?
 You may want to check out our Embedded Android pages to read more about what we do in this space.)

 Do you have an upcoming project and wantus

 to help speed up your time to market?

 These cookies are necessary for the website to function and cannot be switched off.

 These cookies allow us to monitor traffic to our website so we can improve the performance and content of our site.
 They help us to know which pages are the most and least popular and see how visitors move around the site.
 All information these cookies collect is aggregated and therefore anonymous.
 If you do not allow these cookies we will not know when you have visited or how you navigated around our website.

 These cookies enable the website to provide enhanced functionality and content.
 They may be set by the website or by third party providers whose services we have added to our pages.
 If you do not allow these cookies then some or all of these services may not function properly.